 Buy Green Brands

 Often, what makes one item eco-friendlier than another is the materials that are used and how it’s made.
 To support eco-friendly businesses and make sure you’re doing your part to better the environment, try buying green brands.
-If you look at The Green Nursery, for instance, you’ll find they have many green baby products such as diaper cover snaps, wooden rattles, and high chairs.

 Too much laundry could mean using tons of water and chemicals depending on the kind of detergent you use.
 You may be wondering how you can avoid laundry when you have a baby that spills something on their clothes every 2.5 seconds.
 To wash less frequently, remember to inspect their clothes before tossing them into the wash.
 Also, ensuring your child wears clothing protection, such as a bib, frequently will prevent as many spills staining their clothes.
 You might also find that changing their clothes a few more times a day makes them less likely to get dirty, so they can wear them again before needing to be washed.